-Contest hashtags: These hashtags are a type of branded hashtag created for a specific contest.
-These are often used to identify contest entries for photo submission contests, and to generate contest awareness overall.
+Contest hashtags.
+These hashtags are a type of branded hashtag created for a specific contest.
+They are often used to identify contest entries for photo-submission contests and to generate contest awareness overall.
 In addition to the main branded hashtag contest, you should also incorporate general contest hashtags like #instacontest and #giveaway.

-Entertaining hashtags: These won’t help you with reach, but they will serve to entertain your audience and help you to establish your brand.
+Entertaining hashtags.
+These won’t help you with reach, but they will serve to entertain your audience and help you establish your brand.
 They’re meant purely to be funny or clever, and that’s it.
 Examples could include #iknowitstooearlyforchristmasstuff and #thisiswhyweallhatemonday.
-In many cases, entertaining hashtags might be grouped together, one after another, to tell a story, like #iknowitstooearlyforchristmasstuff #toobad #itshereanyway.
+In many cases, entertaining hashtags might be grouped together, one after another, to tell a story, like #toobad #itshereanyway.

 Hashtag best practices

-Hashtag usage is one of the most significant factors that will determine your success on Instagram, and they’re unsurprisingly a little difficult to crack.
+Hashtag usage is one of the most significant factors that will determine your success on Instagram, and hashtags are unsurprisingly a little difficult to crack.
 Fortunately, the following best practices will help you maximize your reach and your results:

 - List your branded hashtag on your profile.

-- Use a large number of hashtags.
+- Use a limited amount of hashtags.
 The limit is 30 hashtags per post.
-However, numerous case studies have found that somewhere between 8 to 11 hashtags for each post will be the sweet spot, especially if you diversify the types of hashtags.
+However, numerous case studies have found that somewhere between eight to 11 hashtags for each post will be the sweet spot, especially if you diversify the types of hashtags.

 - Switch up your hashtags.
 Don’t use the same hashtags on every post.
-Create groups of hashtags that you can cycle through for different posts..
+Create groups of hashtags you can cycle through for different posts.
 Not only will this increase your visibility to different audiences, it can also keep your account from being flagged as spammy by Instagram.

 - Take time to explore each hashtag.
 This can help you discover new hashtags to target, and ensure that you don’t accidentally use a banned hashtag or jump in on a topic without knowing what it means.

-But it’s developed into an essential part of the platform.
-Stories led to Story ads, and now Instagram has given us Highlights so that our Stories can live on forever.
+Stories have developed into an essential part of the platform.
+Stories led to Story ads, and Instagram has also added Highlights so our Stories can live on forever.